-- Posting of EEO posters and policy statements on all official bulletin boards, near time clocks and break areas. - The posting of posters and policy statements on bulletin boards in break areas, provided in new hire materials, near time clocks, and in employee handbook
+- Annual EEO meetings are held for all employees and affinity groups to seek input on EEO Program implementation for the District - Posting of EEO posters and policy statements on all official bulletin boards, near time clocks and break areas. - The posting of posters and policy statements on bulletin boards in break areas, provided in new hire materials, near time clocks, and in employee handbook.